- Patience Is A Virtue

 Let’s talk playoffs though, and boy how much more of a mess could this be?
 If the conferences change as much as they would be expected to a big change to the playoffs would be needed.
 What they are expecting to do is keep the cutoff at 8 teams which puts 16 in the playoffs.
 Not a big deal until you consider the 2 extra teams the East currently has which means 50% of the teams make the playoffs where as the West 57% of the teams make it.
 Until that expansion hit’s a little bit harder on the cellar dwellers out East compared to those out West.
 It’s the little things that add up on this change.

-The top 3 teams from each conference would earn themselves a berth based off of points.
+The top 3 teams from each division would earn themselves a berth based off of points.
 From there the top 2 remaining teams from the conference points wise earn themselves a “wild card” spot.
 If you can call it that.
 The team with the most points in the conference plays the lowest pointed wild card team, the 2nd most plays the second least.
-The remaining 4 teams would go at it based off of points.
+The remaining 4 teams would go at it based off of division and points.
 While it doesn’t change much, it avoids a divisional winner out seeding a team with more points than them.
 When you look at how they are wanting the playoffs structured it’s essentially making divisions pointless anyways.

 Why not just have 2 conferences where the majority of the games are played within the conference.
 Top 8 teams regardless make the playoffs.
 Why even waste time on making 2 divisions?
 2 conferences of 15 teams.
 Play each team in the other conference once.
 From there break up the remaining 67 games with your conference foes.
 That’s 2 games per team and a couple teams you would play more than twice.
 What does everybody think about that?
 Why even bother with divisions at this point?
 Would be an interesting way to play the year out yeah?
 Kind of not your typical season but if we are talking change, I’m providing my opinion on the matter.
 Would love to hear your thoughts on the whole thing, my idea, and your own ideas in the comments.